Skip to content

 Port declarations

-The keys are port names and the values are HELM classes:
+Both mappings are dictionaries.
+The keys are port names and the values are MARLIN classes:

-The current Python validation checks the prefix, not a fixed numeric port list.
-For example, "S2" and "A1" have the expected form.
+The Python library validates these port names before sending configuration to the robot.
 The robot still verifies the complete declaration and can reject unsupported physical ports or hardware.

 Pass the classes themselves, not instances: